querenker/PX-ECS/ECS-Core.package/ECSColoredRectangleComponent.class/README.md

-With me, an entity has a representation.
+With me, an entity has a representation (= a colored rectangle).